What is diagnostic needle imaging?

 The procedure cannot be performed on patients with an active infection.
 Patients have tolerated the procedure very well, with most reporting little to no pain.
 It is important to note that every patient is different, and pain may be variable.
 In some cases, an MRI may still be necessary if incomplete joint visualization occurs.

 Most major insurance carriers cover the procedures.
 Some insurances do require prior authorization.
 However, validated procedural history has indicated that prior authorization is patient and plan-dependent.
 Needle imaging is typically more cost-effective than an MRI.

 Most patients report little to no pain in the procedure, although pain tolerance varies by individual.
 Patients can walk out of the procedure and continue with their daily activities.
 Many report feeling fullness in the diagnosed joint for 24 -48 hours.

 What does it cost?
 Is it covered by insurance?

 Most insurances cover the diagnostic procedure, although most require prior authorization.
-Self pay is also available.
-Comparison studies have shown the diagnostic needle imaging to be more cost effective than an MRI.
+Self-pay is also available.
+Comparison studies have shown diagnostic needle imaging to be more cost-effective than an MRI.

 The technology is new!
 Dr. Daggett is a leading surgeon helping design this new technology.
 One challenge for orthopedic clinics is incorporating this into the clinic setting.
 Also, many physicians are used to viewing joints during a surgical setting where patients are asleep.